Layers of Security Counter Security Defects

 The Objective of Layered Security

-Layered security covers three objectives:
+Layers of security cover three objectives:

 - Cyber Breach Prevention: Stop cyber-attacks from happening in the first place.